Requarks/blog/content/post/v2-beta.md

 All pages (with the exception of the homepage) have a breadcrumb navigation as well.
 It's now easier than ever to go up a level and quickly understand the page hierarchy.

+### Tags

+Tags are a new addition to Wiki.js.
+You can now categorize your pages and quickly find pages with the same or related tags!

 ### Themes

 While you could change the colors of the UI in v1, it was fairly limited.
 In v2, we introduce themes.
 You can have total control on how the page is displayed.
 You can make your wiki look completely different from the default visual if you choose to.